Skip to content

 It aims to combat hair loss by providing your hair follicles with the necessary nutrients and helping them quickly grow thicker and healthier hair strands.

-It takes, based on the clinics that offer this service, multiple sessions to see the results.
-Usually, there is little-to-no pain involved during a mesotherapy session, and a single session lasts around 30 minutes.
+Based on the clinics that offer this service, multiple sessions are needed to see the results.
+Usually, there is little to no pain involved during a Mesotherapy session, and a single session lasts around 30 minutes.

 Costs of Mesotherapy for Hair